 In the early stages of a relationship, passion tends to be at its highest.
 Because of that, people often overlook differences that, in anyone else but their significant other, would be bothersome to them.
 As passion moderates over time, though, the differences may seem starker, more imposing, and definitely more annoying.
 The thing to remember is that we all have peculiarities that can be annoying to other people.
 No two people are identical.
 Relationships are tough: For them to succeed, we have to learn to tolerate and, where we can, respect differences between ourselves and our partner.
 That is a major key to success.

 That said, we all have to draw our lines.
 If a bit of drinking turns into binge drinking or alcoholism; if a tendency to flirt turns into outright disloyalty—we just may have to draw a line in the sand.
 But remember that, just as you are putting up with behavior in your partner that may challenge you at times, so is your partner putting up with challenges you create.
 And if you were to leave the relationship tomorrow and find a new partner, sooner or later, you would be back in the same situation.
 In the end, not respecting your partner’s differentness is a sure-fire relationship killer.
 Respecting differences makes relationships prosper and grow.

-Did I mention that Karin is a karate queen?
-She is a black belt, not to mention a brown belt in judo and just about a blue belt in kung fu.
+Did I mention that Karin is a martial arts queen?
+She is a black belt in karate as well as kung fu, not to mention a brown belt in judo.
 Me?
 The idea of ever intentionally hitting or punching someone is beyond what I can grasp!
 But I’m really proud of Karin and her devotion to martial arts.
 And Karin puts up with hearing too many sour notes from me on the cello.
 How can she stand it?
 Yet she respects me for my drive to play and improve.
 We respect our differences, and well, that makes all the difference.